Skip to Content

 ● Step 8: Fertilize and water the lawn:

 After the dethatching process, make sure that your lawn is watered frequently.
 Use some fertilizer that you spread evenly over your grass.
 The new grass would take around three to four weeks to grow back.
-It is recommended that you schedule dethatching to consider the spring season as, during the spring season, the grass grows around actively, and the lawn holds enough moisture to expedite this process.

 Other Lawnmower Dethatching Attachments:

 JRCO is a renowned company that manufactures these attachments.
-A front or back-mounted unit could be easily installed on your lawnmower by putting in the spindle of the dethatching attachment into already present adjustment attachment points on your lawnmower or lawn tractor.
-These units come in different shapes and sizes, and in your lawnmower’s instruction manual, details about suitable fits are available.
+A front or back-mounted unit could be easily installed on your lawnmower by putting the dethatching attachment’s spindle into already present adjustment attachment points on your lawnmower or lawn tractor.

-Once you have mounted the attachment, you are ready to dethatch the lawn by simply following the steps mentioned earlier except the one changing your lawnmower’s blades.
+These units come in different shapes and sizes, and details about suitable fits are available in your lawnmower’s instruction manual.
+Once you have mounted the attachment, you are ready to dethatch the lawn by following the steps mentioned earlier, except for changing your lawnmower’s blades.

 Related Questions: